adamgilroy22/adamgilroy22/README.md

 # Welcome to My GitHub Profile! 👋

-Hello, I'm Adam Gilroy, a dedicated Junior Full Stack Developer actively seeking job opportunities in the tech industry.
+Hello, I'm Adam!
+Technical support engineer by day, wannabe software engineer by night.
 I'm thrilled to share my coding journey and projects with you here on GitHub.
 Below, you'll find a collection of my work, showcasing my skills and passion for web development.

 ## About Me